jrasmusson/ios-professional-course/Password-Reset/4-PasswordStatusView/README.md

 ![](images/12.png)

+This works, but ideally we'd prefer not to hard code heights as it makes the layout more rigid, while also increasing the number of auto layout constraints which may impact performance.

 #### Adjust the intrinsic content size

 We could try changing the intrinsic content size of our `PasswordStatusView` to take up less space.